SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/branding.md

 ##### Main header {#main-header}

-In the **Main header** tab you specify the parameters for the main header.
+In the **Main header** section you specify the parameters for the main header.

 The following parameters can be specified by providing a HEX, RGB, or RGBA value: